aragon/hack/docs/guides-agent-app.md

 - **1** is the name of our organization.

-- **2** is our organization's Agent app -- we are managing the permissions of our Agent app by allowing the Voting app to execute actions on behalf of it.
+- **2** is our organization's Agent app -- we are managing the permissions of our Agent app by giving the Voting app permissions to use the Agent app to execute actions.

 - **3** is the EXECUTE_ROLE -- The EXECUTE_ROLE is a role defined in the Agent app: it allows an entity to execute a specific action through the Agent app (transferring tokens for example).